AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/Migrations/Migrations.md

 ![Deleting data when importing: Solution](./Deleting_data_when_importing_solution.png)

-The Import step compares the `Project Version` and it's own version to determine whether to fetch the document from the documents own table, or from the snapshots table.
+The Import step compares the `Project Version` and it's own version to determine whether to fetch the document from the documents own table, or use a snapshot.

 ![Snapshot selection](./Snapshot_selection.png)